 This wood and country park is a great space to get outdoors and enjoy a walk in some beautiful scenery.

-Please respect the wood – take your litter home with you or use the bins provided and pick up waste after your dog.
+Please respect the park – take your litter home with you or use the bins provided and pick up waste after your dog.

 About Melton Wood Country Park